-Boston College’s new institute for integrated science, which will create a multi-disciplinary, collaborative research process to address critical societal issues in the areas of energy, health and the environment, will be named in honor of BC Trustee Phil Schiller ’82 and his wife, Kim Gassett-Schiller, through a multi-year lead gift totaling $25 million.
+Boston College’s new Schiller Institute for Integrated Science and Society, created to enhance multi-disciplinary, collaborative research processes to address critical societal issues in the areas of energy, health and the environment, is named in honor of BC Trustee Phil Schiller ’82 and his wife, Kim Gassett-Schiller, through a multi-year lead gift totaling $25 million.

-The Schiller Institute for Integrated Science and Society will be the centerpiece of a new 150,000 square-foot science facility scheduled for construction beginning in the spring of 2019 at a cost of roughly $150 million.
-The new building will represent the largest single investment in the sciences at Boston College.
-To date, more than $100 million has been raised for the new facility.
+The Schiller Institute for Integrated Science and Society is the centerpiece of the new 150,000-square-foot Integrated Science Building at 245 Beacon Street.
+Construction began in the spring of 2019 at a cost of roughly $150 million and was completed at the end of 2021.
+The new building represents the largest single investment in the sciences at Boston College.

-The Schiller Institute will be located in a new science facility adjacent to Higgins Hall, which houses BC’s Biology and Physics departments, and the Merkert Center, home to BC’s Chemistry Department.
-It will feature office and laboratory space for researchers, including engineering faculty, and teaching laboratories that will include computer science robotics and data visualization space.
-It will provide maker spaces to give students hands-on experiences in prototyping research, a clean room, and a collaboration commons for faculty and students.
-The new facility will also include space for BC’s Computer Science Department and Shea Center, as well as classrooms for its core courses, all of which will foster faculty and student cooperation across departments and schools, strengthen teaching and research in the sciences, and enhance the University’s ability to advance the common good through research focused on pressing global problems.
+The Schiller Institute is located in the new science facility adjacent to Higgins Hall, which houses BC’s Biology and Physics departments, and the Merkert Center, home to BC’s Chemistry Department.
+It features office and laboratory space for researchers, including engineering faculty, and teaching laboratories that include computer science robotics and data visualization space.
+It provides makerspaces to give students hands-on experiences in prototyping research, a clean room, and a collaboration commons for faculty and students.
+The new facility also includes space for BC’s Computer Science Department and Shea Center, as well as classrooms for its core courses, all of which foster faculty and student cooperation across departments and schools, strengthen teaching and research in the sciences, and enhance the University’s ability to advance the common good through research focused on pressing global problems.

 “The Schiller Institute will serve as a University crossroad for science and innovation that will integrate our existing strengths in the sciences with longstanding research strengths in the humanities, social sciences and the professional schools.
 The institute will advance Boston College’s distinction as a natural leader in integrated science, and a university that directs its research efforts to addressing the most challenging societal problems.”